 In history children explore the past in Britain and the wider world.
 The key areas developed through the teaching of history are: chronological understanding, knowledge and understanding of events, people and changes in the past, historical interpretation and enquiry and being able to organise and communicate their findings.
 At both key stages children study local history which is often supported by visits in the local vicinity.
 History is taught as part of creative curriculum projects.

-Weekly MFL lessons will be taught from Yr 3.
+Weekly Modern Foreign Languages (MFL) lessons will be taught from year 3.

 The teaching of music develops children’s ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
 They are encouraged to take an active role in composing and performing music.
-As an academy we greatly value the contribution music makes to everyday life and strive to involve as many children as possible in musical activities.
+As a school we greatly value the contribution music makes to everyday life and strive to involve as many children as possible in musical activities.

 Personal, Social and Health Education and Citizenship (PSHE&C)